-This is a total wet process, where garment or your clothes are cleaned with water using detergents and other laundry agents like bleaching agents.
-On arrival to your cleaner, your garment goes through the following process.
+This is a completely wet process, where the garment or your clothes are cleaned with water using detergents and other laundry agents like bleaching agents.
+On arrival at your cleaner, your clothing goes through the following process.

-• Pre-treating stains- If there are some stains that need special treatment they are done before going to the washing machine.
+• Pre-treating stains– If some stains need special treatment, they are done before going to the washing machine.

 • Sorting.- Your garment is sorted out, according to their color or the materials

-• Washing- Here your garment is put in a washing machine using a recommended amount of detergent and then tumbled with water.
+• Washing– Here, your clothing is put in a washing machine using a recommended amount of detergent and then tumbled with water.

-• Post-spotting- laundry cleaning process is very effective in removing stains, but there are times when some stains aren’t removed effectively.
+The process is very useful in removing stains, but sometimes some stains aren’t removed effectively.
 Post-spotting is a process where these stains may be noticed and the necessary action taken.

 • Packaging is the last step.